Nottingham University Business School

 Nottingham University Business School (NUBS) is the business school of the University of Nottingham, United Kingdom situated on the university's Jubilee Campus, close to Nottingham city centre.

-The school is an international leader in finance and management education and a research pioneer in entrepreneurship, innovation and sustainability.
-Its three business schools in the UK, China and Malaysia give it unrivalled global reach.
-It is among an elite group of international business schools that hold 'triple crown' accreditation from the leading accrediting organisations: AACSB, AMBA and EQUIS.
+The school has three campuses in the UK, China and Malaysia.
+It is among a group of international business schools that hold triple accreditation from the leading accrediting organisations: AACSB, AMBA and EQUIS.